๐ŸปCalifornia History

 Why This Matters

-These landmark policies demonstrate how California has used state power to address problems the federal government was slow to tackle—from smog-choked cities to disappearing species to climate change.
+These landmark policies show how California has used state power to address problems the federal government was slow to tackle, from smog-choked cities to disappearing species to climate change.
 Each law represents a different regulatory approach: some create review processes, others establish emissions caps, and still others protect specific resources or ecosystems.
-Don't just memorize what each law does—know what type of environmental problem it addresses and what regulatory mechanism it uses to solve it.
+Don't just memorize what each law does.
+Know what type of environmental problem it addresses and what regulatory mechanism it uses.

 Pollution Control and Air Quality

-California's air quality crisis—particularly the infamous Los Angeles smog of the mid-20th century—forced the state to pioneer pollution regulations that later influenced federal law.
+California's air quality crisis, particularly the infamous Los Angeles smog of the 1940s through 1960s, forced the state to pioneer pollution regulations that later influenced federal law.
 These policies use standard-setting and regulatory oversight to reduce emissions from vehicles and industry.

 California Clean Air Act

-• Established the California Air Resources Board (CARB)—the nation's most powerful state-level air quality regulator, with authority to set vehicle emission standards stricter than federal requirements
+California passed its first major clean air legislation in 1967, creating the California Air Resources Board (CARB).
+CARB remains the nation's most powerful state-level air quality regulator, with authority to set vehicle emission standards stricter than federal requirements.

 • Local air quality management districts develop regional plans to meet state standards, creating a tiered regulatory structure that addresses both statewide and localized pollution

-• Preceded and influenced the federal Clean Air Act—demonstrating California's role as a policy innovator that pushes national environmental standards forward
+• Preceded and influenced the federal Clean Air Act of 1970, demonstrating California's role as a policy innovator that pushes national environmental standards forward

 California Global Warming Solutions Act (AB 32)

-• First state-level cap on greenhouse gas emissions—set the goal of reducing emissions to 1990 levels by 2020, making California a global climate policy leader
+Signed in 2006, AB 32 was the first state-level cap on greenhouse gas emissions in the country.
+It set the goal of reducing emissions to 1990 levels by 2020, making California a global climate policy leader.

-• Cap-and-trade program creates market-based incentives by allowing companies to buy and sell emission permits, balancing economic flexibility with environmental goals
+• The cap-and-trade program creates market-based incentives by allowing companies to buy and sell emission permits, balancing economic flexibility with environmental goals

-• Promotes renewable energy mandates and efficiency standards, connecting climate policy to California's broader clean energy economy
+• AB 32 also promotes renewable energy mandates and efficiency standards, connecting climate policy to California's broader clean energy economy

-Compare: California Clean Air Act vs. AB 32—both regulate emissions through CARB, but the Clean Air Act targets traditional pollutants (smog, particulates) while AB 32 addresses greenhouse gases (climate change).
-If an FRQ asks about California's environmental leadership, AB 32 is your strongest example of the state acting ahead of federal policy.
+Compare: California Clean Air Act vs. AB 32: both regulate emissions through CARB, but the Clean Air Act targets traditional pollutants (smog, particulates) while AB 32 addresses greenhouse gases (climate change).
+If an essay asks about California's environmental leadership, AB 32 is your strongest example of the state acting ahead of federal policy.

 Environmental Review and Planning